2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 While a sidechain is aware of the mainchain and its transaction history, the mainchain is unaware of the sidechain, and no awareness is required for its operation.
 This enables sidechains to innovate without restriction or the delays associated with mainchain protocol improvement proposals.
 Rather than trying to alter it directly, extending the main protocol allows the mainchain itself to remain secure and specialized, underpinning the smooth operation of the sidechain.

-By extending the functionality of Bitcoin and leveraging its underlying security, an Elements-based sidechain can provide new functionality that was previously unavailable to users of the mainchain.
+By extending the functionality of Bitcoin and leveraging its underlying security, an Elements-based sidechain can offer new capabilities that were previously unavailable to users of the mainchain.
 An example of an Elements-based sidechain in production use is the Liquid Network.

 To initialize an Elements blockchain as a sidechain, we need to use the federated peg script parameter.
 This parameter can be set in a node's config file or passed in on startup.

 The federated peg script defines which members of the strong federation are authorized to perform peg-in and peg-out functions.
 These functionaries are referred to as `Watchmen` because they monitor the mainchain and sidechain for valid peg-in and peg-out transactions and take action on them if they are valid.
 To `peg-out` means to move pegged assets out of the sidechain and into the mainchain, and to `peg-in` means to move pegged assets into the sidechain from the mainchain.
 When we say `move into the sidechain,` what we actually mean is that the funds are locked in a multi-signature address on the mainchain, and a corresponding amount of the asset is created on the Elements sidechain.
 When we say `move out of the sidechain,` what we mean is that assets are destroyed on the Elements sidechain, and the corresponding amount is released from the locked funds held on the mainchain.
 Permission to perform the peg-in and peg-out functions requires that functionaries prove ownership of the public keys used in the federated peg script.
 This is accomplished using the corresponding private keys.

-To create a federated peg script, we first need to have each of our nodes generate a public key.
+To create a federated peg script, we first need each of our nodes to generate a public key.
 We also need to store the associated private keys for later use, as we'll need to wipe any existing chain data and initialize a new chain using the federated peg script.
 This is because the federated peg script forms part of the consensus rules of a sidechain, and it cannot be applied to an existing, non-pegged blockchain at a later date.

 So let's generate an address for each of our nodes, store the relevant data for later use, and create the federated peg script, which we'll use to initialize our sidechain later.